nvinayvarma189/nvinayvarma189.github.io/content/posts/house-hunting.md

 2. Smoking or drinking habits of your roommates.
 3. If you or your roommate like to host house parties or have friends over, it is nice to have an estimate on the frequency of this.
 4. An estimate of spending capacity and lifestyle of each other.
     1. Let's say your washing machine isn't working properly, it is nice to have all of you either agree on repairing it or getting a new one.
+If one follows the lifystyle of looking for a repair and another is eying on a new one, it will lead to awkaward situations.

 **Note:** Some of these questions may feel intrusive to ask but it is important to make sure what you are getting into.
 Bad roommates can be a nightmare.
 You can decide on what is an absolute NO and check if you all are on the same page.